rowyio/RowyActions/README.md

 ## Demo

-You can clone this repo then modify the example [here](https://github.com/shamsmosowi/FiretableActions/blob/master/functions/src/index.ts).
+To experiment with this package you can clone this repo then modify the example [here](https://github.com/shamsmosowi/FiretableActions/blob/master/functions/src/index.ts).

 ```
 git clone https://github.com/shamsmosowi/FiretableActions